Aug 28, 2024

 Thirty years after his death, Paul Peel was again in the Toronto newspapers with the announcement that After the Bath was returning to Canada.
 It spent much of the 20th century in Oshawa, adorning the dining room of Parkwood, the stately home of R.S.
 McLaughlin, founder of what would become General Motors.
 Not wishing to see the painting leave the country on his death, in 1972 the painting was donated to the province of Ontario and in turn, presented to the AGO

-The Bubble Boy (1884) and A Young Biologist (1891) are currently on view as part of Reality and Reverie: Canadian and European Painting Beyond Impressionismon view now on Level one of the AGO in the John & Nancy Mulvihill Gallery (gallery 127).
-After the Bath (1890) is on view in the Norma Ridley Members Lounge in the historic Grange House.
+A Young Biologist (1891) is on view as part of Reality and Reverie: Canadian and European Painting Beyond Impressionismon view now on Level one of the AGO in the John & Nancy Mulvihill Gallery (gallery 127).
+After the Bath (1890) is on view in the J.S.
+McLean Centre for Indigenous & Canadian Art in gallery 236 on Level 2.

 Read Foyer